dmoltisanti/brace/README.md

 ### Video

-You can watch our [supplementary video](http://www.youtube.com/watch?v=IIL7yeALxaQ) to have a quick look at BRACE and our paper.
+You can watch our [supplementary video](http://www.youtube.com/watch?v=IIL7yeALxaQ) to have a look at BRACE and our paper.

 # Download